End of a Day’s Work

 "Much," Alex returned, turning on the kitchen TV.
 "How long was I out?"

-"About ninety minutes," Carol answered.
+"Only about ninety minutes," Carol answered.

 "Really?"
 Alex asked.
 But was he responding to Carol, or the sports commentators on the television commenting on the last game?